Where is the best place to buy property in Lisbon?

 Are there any international schools in Lisbon?

-There are a number of international schools in Lisbon.
+There are a number of international schools in Portugal, and several of them are located in Lisbon.
 The new British School of Lisbon is located in Cais do Sodre, very close to Baixa and Chiado, and there are a number of others located slightly further out of the city.
-Take a look at this article for more information about schools in Portugal.

 Is it better to buy or rent in Lisbon?

 Depending on your circumstances, it can be better to buy property in Lisbon.
-Rent in Lisbon is relatively expensive in comparison to average salaries, and paying a mortgage is usually less.
-Additionally, since the real estate market in Lisbon is currently experiencing a period of stable growth, investment in property can be a good option.
+Rent in Lisbon is relatively expensive in comparison to average salaries, and paying a Portuguese mortgage can be a logical choice.

 What are the most popular areas to buy property in Lisbon?